Feeding / Dysphagia Evaluation and Treatment

-Our Feeding disorder or Dysphagia Evaluation thoroughly examines all aspects of your infant/child’s feeding and swallowing abilities.
-Furthermore We also start with a lengthy questionnaire.
-That addresses medical history and the impact of feeding stress on your child and on your family.
-In our warm home-like environment, we gently but thoroughly evaluate the structure of your child’s oral musculature.
-In addition we will observe your child's oral sensory and oral motor function during eating.
+Our Feeding Disorder or Dysphagia Evaluation thoroughly examines all aspects of your infant/child’s feeding and swallowing abilities.
+Our evaluation process examines your child's medical history and the impact of feeding stress on your child and family.
+In our warm home-like office, we gently but thoroughly evaluate the structure of your child’s oral musculature and will observe your child's oral sensory and oral motor function during eating.

 We will make sure that the oral motor and sensory systems are intact and not interfering with or contributing to your child’s feeding disorder and swallowing problems.
 We also look at your child’s overall muscle tone, respiration and phonation, ribcage development and movement, indicators of tongue and lip tie, reflux, allergy or other GI issues, and behaviors that may pertain to feeding and swallowing.

-Our evaluation can identify potential problems with your child’s feeding and swallowing abilities.
-Next The most critical issues are safety, specifically: obstruction or aspiration (the entrance of food/liquid into the airway).
+In addition to identifying potential problems with your child’s feeding skills, we will identify the safety of your child's swallowing ability.
+Specifically, identifying the risk for obstruction or aspiration (the entrance of food/liquid into the airway).
 These dangerous conditions can result in coughing and choking, frequent illnesses including colds and congestion, breathing problems and pneumonia.

 Your child will swallow a variety of his or her foods and liquids coated with barium.
 A contrast substance that enables the food to show up on x-ray.
 This study of swallowing provides information about the risks of aspiration.
-And We will guide treatment programming specific to your child’s specific needs.
-Moreover,
+We will use the results of this evaluation to guide treatment programming specific to your child’s specific needs.

-Our practice is the only freestanding outpatient facility in Florida that has the expertise to provide these specialty studies for their patients.
+Our practice is the only freestanding outpatient facility in Florida that has the expertise to read these specialty studies for their patients.